Anarcroth/sf-pipo/README.md

 If you want to upload data that is secured, then encrypt the data beforehand with `gpg` or something else.
 If you upload encrypted information, even if it gets stolen, [cracking gpg](https://security.stackexchange.com/questions/77340/how-easy-is-it-to-crack-gpg-with-private-key-but-without-password) is a challenge on its own, so don't worry it will get compromised.

 **WARNING NOTE:** If you use a remote service, like Heroku, then people who know the address of your app **can** get your files.
-The risks are smaller for this if you have a self-host, but keep in mind that **currently**, there is no authentication on sfpipo.
+The risks are smaller for this if you have a self-host, but keep in mind that **currently**, there is no _legitimate_ authentication on sfpipo.

+The authentication that is used now in sfpipo is the following: Each time the app is deployed, a random username and password are generated, thus you'll be able to see these things in the first lines of the initial log.
+These are the credentials to authenticate against.
+The problem here is that sending creds over curl is a [very bad idea](https://superuser.com/questions/919859/is-curl-u-usernamepassword-http-example-com-secure).
+There are ways around it, but _future work_ must be done to make the connection to the server more secure.

 ### License